Shake, Rattle & Roll Extreme: "Glitch"

 Lyka lives with her single mother Ingrid, her older half-brother Patrick, their housekeeper Hasmine, and their pet dog Choppy.
 One day, after her tablet breaks and she is blamed by Hasmine and Patrick for several mishaps around the house, while also feeling neglected by her mother, Lyka breaks down in her room.
 Her phone inexplicably begins playing a children's show featuring a mascot named Gary the Goat, which appears to possess Lyka, who then repeats an incantation from the show that invites Gary's spirit into their home.
-A stuffed goat toy suddenly materializes in her room, which Lyka tells Ingrid and Hasmine was a gift from a friend.
+A stuffed goat toy suddenly materializes in her room, which Lyka tells Ingrid and Hasmine was a gift from a "friend".
 Choppy, sensing the spirit's presence and persistently barking at the toy, is violently killed one night.

 As Lyka becomes engrossed in Gary's show, paranormal events begin to occur in the house.
 Patrick's phone inexplicably turns on and captures an intimate moment between him and his girlfriend Margot.
 When the photos later surface on Lyka’s tablet, Ingrid confronts Patrick, leading to a heated argument that causes him to run away.
 Meanwhile, Hasmine becomes terrified after witnessing Gary's demonic, goat-like form watching over Lyka as she plays with her tablet.

 The following day, while Ingrid goes to find Patrick, Hasmine is attacked and decapitated by Gary.
 Margot visits the house only to find a horrified Lyka, and is killed as well.
 Ingrid and Patrick return, discover the corpses, and find Lyka being terrorized by Gary.
-In the ensuing attack, they discover that Gary is repelled by a staff belonging to the house's blessed religious statue.
+In the ensuing attack, they discover that Gary is repelled by a crozier belonging to the house's blessed religious statue of Jesus, Mary, and Joseph.
 Ingrid uses the staff to drive Gary back, allowing her children to escape, but is severely injured and eventually overpowered in the backyard.
 As Gary begins to strangle Patrick, Lyka climbs a statue of Saint Michael and dislodges its sword, which she throws to Ingrid.
 Ingrid uses the sword to stab and destroy Gary, before collapsing from her injuries as Lyka and Patrick gather by her side.